asterion9/ftd-LUA/README.md

 use the sticky foot as propulsion, have realistic leg movements, and don't rely on powered stabilization or propulsion.
 ## Operation
-This is achieved via the LUA box component.
+This is achieved via the Lua box component.
 The code will first look for spinner placed in succession that form legs, it will use the template provided to build a model of the legs with some level of automatic configuration.
 Then at each game loop, it will read the inputted commands from AI or player,